 - 1. All vacation dates are subject to the approval of the Appointing Authority or their designee. - 2.
 It is recognized that certain types of vacation can be planned as much as eight (8) months in advance and others not until possibly one (1) month in advance.
 All employees are urged to request vacation as much in advance of the desired period as possible.
 Certain functions require one (1) or more persons on the job for proper operation and employees are expected to bear this in mind in correlating vacations. - 3.
 The County may revoke vacation leave that has been approved if required for operational purposes. - D. Vacation leave is to be taken with the twelve (12) months following the employee's anniversary date.
-The Employer may authorize vacation carry over from year to year; however, vacation leave shall not be carried over for more than three (3) years. - E. An employee is entitled to compensation, at their current rate of pay, for the prorated portion of any earned but unused vacation leave for the current year to their credit, at the time of separation, transfer to another appointing authority, or retirement.
-The employee shall be compensated for any unused vacation leave accrued to their credit, with the permission of the Employer for up to three (3) years immediately preceding the last anniversary date of employment. - F. On and after October 25, 1995, employees will receive credit for prior service with the state or any political subdivision of the state for the purpose of vacation accumulation, per ORC 9.44.
+The employee may carry vacation over from year to year; however, vacation leave shall not be carried over for more than three (3) years. - E. An employee is entitled to compensation, at their current rate of pay, for any unused vacation, at the time of their separation.
+The employee shall be compensated for any accrued vacation leave accrued to their credit, with the permission of the Employer for up to three (3) years immediately preceding the last anniversary date of employment. - F. On and after October 25, 1995, employees will receive credit for prior service with the state or any political subdivision of the state for the purpose of vacation accumulation, per ORC 9.44.
 It is the employee's responsibility to provide necessary documentation of prior service.
-Notwithstanding the above, if any person removed for conviction of a felony "within the meaning of RC 124.34" is subsequently re-employed by the County, such person is only qualified to accrue vacation as if they were a new employee receiving no prior service credit. - G. The pyramiding of pay is prohibited.
+Notwithstanding the above, if any person removed for conviction of a felony "within the meaning of RC 124.34" is subsequently re-employed by the County, such person is only qualified to accrue vacation as if they were a new employee receiving no prior service credit.